-This issue of Bookisshh examines works by two authors who interrogate and contend with identity.
-Michelle Zauner and Ling Ma explore external factors impacting, enhancing or impeding on a person’s identity and comfort therein whether alone, socializing, career developing, or the more tender matter of tending to an ailing parent.
-Both authors send their characters on visits to homelands and readers are privileged when witnessing the experience of displacement, or worse ostracizing, when a person’s authenticity is challenged by cultural outsiders and insiders.
+This issue of Bookisshh examines works by two authors who examine and/or contend with identity.
+Michelle Zauner and Ling Ma explore external factors impacting, enhancing or impeding on a person’s identity and comfort therein whether alone, socializing, working on their career, or the more tender matter of tending to an ailing parent.
+Both authors send their characters on visits to homelands and readers are privileged in witnessing the experience of displacement, or worse ostracizing, when a person’s authenticity is challenged by cultural outsiders and insiders.

 Crying In H Mart by Michelle Zauner / Memoir

-In life it’s challenging to wear and change hats when one wears too many hats.
-The hats stack up and become a teetering tower and one spontaneous reaction can topple them.
-Author, Michelle Zauner manages SEVERAL hats or signifiers of identity.
-Foundational hats that center Zauner’s narrative are being Korean and “white” (though it remains unclear what flavor of white— specifically the geographic and cultural origin of the paternal branch in her family).
-Zauner also stacks and juggles hats represented by musician, writer, cook, child, partner, business person and daughter, and it is the constant pressure to change or wear all hats that keep her coursing through the challenge of being confident and knowing herself while doing so many things especially tending to her ailing mother who is retreating more deeply into her Korean space.
+In life it’s challenging to smoothly change hats when one wears too many hats… Author, Michelle Zauner adorns SEVERAL and two standout hats that center her narrative are being Korean and “white” (though it remains unclear what flavor of white— specifically the geographic and cultural origin of the paternal branch in her family).
+Zauner also juggles hats represented by musician, writer, cook, child, partner, business person and daughter, and it is the constant pressure to change or wear all hats that keep her coursing through the challenge of being confident and knowing herself while doing so many things especially tending to her ailing mother who is retreating more deeply into her Korean space.

-Michelle Zauner is first generation on her Korean mother’s side and much of the cultural transmission rooting one’s identity, language, tradition, and culture of origin, has been lost on Michelle.
-Michelle possesses language mostly confined to conversation stemming from parent/child intimacy and food.
-Food is where the narrative seeps deeply into readers and the emotional impact of food on memory and experience is parlayed through the granular descriptions of lovingly prepared meals paralleling her mother’s escalating cancer.
-Zauner is frustrated by her limited ability to prepare food for her mom who is unable to enjoy the labors of Michelle’s love and her cursory knowledge of authentic Korean food.
+Zauner is first generation on her Korean mother’s side and much of the cultural transmission that roots people in their culture of origin has been lost on Michelle.
+Michelle possesses some language skills mostly confided to parent/child intimacy and food.
+Food is where the narrative seeps deeply into readers and the emotional impact of food on memory and experience is parlayed through the granular descriptions of Michelle’s mother’s escalating cancer, her inability to prepare and enjoy food and Michelle’s desire to comfort and care for her mother using the cursory knowledge of authentic Korean food.

 I’m not gonna sugar coat it for you—this is a painful read and I found myself having a cry here and there.
 The catharsis Zauner invites forward did not gut me per se, in fact it made me admire the beauty possible in caring for loved ones and knowing how/when to bring in support if it’s too difficult (though it doesn’t make it easier but space is granted to process one’s feelings on the matter).
 It is in these moments readers meet Korean sisters in immigration stories from near and far in her mother’s life.
 It is these sisters from the motherland that facilitate the dignity, silence and painful challenges that come with death and dying.